goofyahhgu/stell3rgames/games.md

 Simple Pong Game Level 1(2 player, one person uses arrow keys and other person use WASD): [Click Here to Play](https://outred.github.io/Pong.html) Level 2: [Click Here to Play](https://outred.github.io/Ponglvl2.html) Level 3 (Only 1.26% of people can beat this: [Click Here to Play](https://outred.github.io/Ponglvl3.html)(100% working)

-Access [Youtube](https://outred.github.io/mrbeastyt.html) (Premium is required to access this, but since school is almost over, I am giving anyone access to this for a week.
+Access [MrBeasts Youtube Channel](https://outred.github.io/mrbeastyt.html) (Premium is required to access this, but since school is almost over, I am giving anyone access to this for a week.
 You're welcome.)
 (ONLY WORKS ON COMPUTER NOT IOS UGGGGGGG YES I KNOW I AM FIXING RIGHT NOW!!!!!
 I HATE THIS DUMB THING JUST AS MUCH AS YOU DO!!)

 Simple Snake Game: [Click Here to Play](https://outred.github.io/Snake.html) (100% working)

 Better Snake Game: [Click Here to Play](https://outred.github.io/Bettersnake.html) (100% working)